boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 ![Specific watch](/static/assets/site-administration/images/specific-watch.png)

-You can toggle between a watch and unwatch for a dashboard comment at any time.
+You can toggle between watch and unwatch for a dashboard comment at any time.

 #### Enable data alert and scheduled export email notifications
 Enabling this option will notify you via email for data alert and schedule export.